danieljakots/chownmeblog/content/acacia.md

 The problem with this approach is that I wanted all exchanges between my machines to be encrypted.
 I could have met this requirement with a VPN, but I would have had to set up too many sessions for my taste.
-And I wanted to develop a REST API, just for it's own sake.
+And I wanted to develop a REST API, just for its own sake.

 ## [The REST API](#rest) {: #rest }

 I wanted some boring technology so I went with Flask and PostgreSQL.
 This worked quite well and I enjoyed writing it.
-I also wrote a client (written in Python).
+I also wrote a client in Python.
 The client reads the locally blocked IP addresses, sends them to the API, and then fetches the complete block list from the API and feeds it to [pf(4)](https://man.openbsd.org/pf.4)

 At the beginning, my code was very unoptimized.
 I definitely didn't want to run